 The Future is Now: Latest Advancements of Machine Learning

 Along with better accuracy and methods such as cross-entropy loss, humans are also able to save time in performing some tasks.
 If I ask you to categorize 10,0000 pictures of dogs, will you be able to do it in a few minutes?
 Unlike a computer with a CPU, you’ll probably take weeks to perform the task, provided you are a dog expert.
-In practice, computer vision has a great potential in the medical field and airport security that companies are nowadays starting to explore!
+In practice, computer vision has great potential in the medical field and airport security that companies are already starting to explore!

 3. Advancements of Machine Learning – Improved Internet Search

 This is another ongoing trend businesses around the globe employ.
 Chatbot technologies contribute to improving marketing and customer service operations.
 You may have seen a chatbot prompting you to ask a question.
 This is how these technologies learn—the more you ask, the better they get.

 You will be surprised to know that the actual flying of a plane is predominantly automated with the help of machine learning.
 Overall, businesses are largely interested to unearth ML’s potential within the transportation industry, so that’s something to look out for in the near future.

 Machine learning—as revolutionary as it may be—isn’t flawless.
 Its enormous potential comes with a number of challenges that are shaping up the digital world of tomorrow.
 A visionary, however, will always turn a stumbling block into a stepping stone.
 We believe today’s problems trigger tomorrow’s solutions, so let’s find out what the future applications of machine learning may be.

 Bias and Discrimination

 How businesses prevent bias and discrimination when training data can be corrupted.
 They say the road to hell is paved with good intentions—a proverb that describes the ethical dilemmas of the ever-growing digital universe very well.
-Although you mean good when building a model to automate processes, you may unintentionally ignore or misinterpret an important human factor, which you would have otherwise prioritized.
+Although you mean well when building a model to automate processes, you may unintentionally ignore or misinterpret an important human factor, which you would have otherwise prioritized.
 That’s a major issue when incorporating ML within recruitment and hiring practices.

-Future Machine Learning Trends
+The Future of Machine Learning: Trends

 Dave Waters once said: